Major: Hospitality Management

 “I became fully integrated into the world of COD, and it anchored me.
 I was able to focus and work hard.
 I provided guidance and mentorship to other nontraditional-age students who were intimidated by the digital landscape.
 Some of them are still pursuing their degrees and we have become friends.
 I had a tribe of supporters who cheered me on along my journey, including my children.
 Being a COD student alongside three of my four children is an experience I will always treasure.”

 Her time at Chuy’s also exposed her to the world of hospitality, and she decided it could be a viable career path.
 Bailey then began working the front desk at the Inn at Water’s Edge, the full-service hotel on campus that doubles as a learning lab for students.

 In earning her Associate in Applied Science degree in Hospitality Management, Bailey was named one the College’s two outstanding graduates.
-Her goal is to transfer to Johnson & Wales University, where she plans to pursue a business administration and entrepreneurship degree.
-She then would like to run her own bed and breakfast or boutique property.
+She currently works for AAA and plans to continue pursuing her education.
+She also has considered running her own bed and breakfast or boutique property.

 “I have traveled to seven countries off the mass tourism grid.
 I love nature, enjoy backpacking and riding a motorcycle,” she said.
 “I would like to run a bed and breakfast and deliver an experience, perhaps somewhere with mountains, where people can step away from the noise of busy life and reconnect to nature.”

 As for COD, Bailey cannot say enough about the school that cared enough to call and encourage her to keep going.
 Her goal is to continue paying it forward.

 “You can get mad, cry, fail—but don’t ever quit,” she said.
 “I also want to be a lifelong learner.
 I have withdrawal if I’m not learning, and I’ve drilled this into all my children: Always pursue excellence.